Education in Cuba: Quality

+Cuba has a highly educated population.

 A 1998 study by UNESCO reported that Cuban students showed a high level of educational achievement.
 Cuban third and fourth graders scored 350 points, 100 points above the regional average in tests of basic language and mathematics skills.
-The report indicated that the test achievement of the lower half of students in Cuba was significantly higher than the test achievement of the upper half of students in other Central and South American countries in the study group.
+The report indicated that the test achievement of the lower half of students in Cuba was significant higher than the test achievement of the upper half of students in other Central and South American countries in the study group.

-The 1998 study by UNESCO was taken during the height of an economic depression; Cuba’s economic development has been severely restricted by the U.S. trade embargo.
+The 1998 study by UNESCO was taken during the height of an economic depression; Cuba's economic development has been severely restricted by the U.S. trade embargo.
 Cuba is one of the poorest countries in the region and lacks basic resources yet still leads Latin America in primary education in terms of standardized testing.

 For the past forty years, education has been a top priority for the Cuban government.
 Cuba's expenditure on education is at 10% of GNP.

 The Cuban education system has faced teacher shortages in recent years.
 According to the U.S. Department of State, "[a]n emphasis on ideological indoctrination permeates all levels of Cuban educational system, but is enforced unevenly."

 Primary and secondary education

+As of 2025, the average years of schooling in Cuba are 11.8.

 School attendance is compulsory from ages 6 to 15 or 16 (end of basic secondary education) and all students, regardless of age or sex, wear school uniforms with the color denoting grade level.
 Primary education lasts for six years.
 It consists of grades 1 through 6.
 Secondary education is divided into basic secondary education and pre-university secondary education.
 The curriculum in primary and secondary schools is based upon principles of "hard work, self-discipline and love of country".
 The primary-school curriculum includes dance and gardening, lessons on health and hygiene, and Cuban revolutionary history.
 At the end of basic secondary education, pupils can choose between pre-university education and technical and professional education.
 Those who complete pre-university education are awarded the Bachillerato.
 Technical training leads to two levels of qualification - skilled worker and middle-level technician.
 Successful completion of this cycle gives access to the technological institutes.